Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 Dion asset labels must be 1 to 8 characters long.
 All characters in the Latin-1 character set.

 > ⚠️ The structure of Tetra asset labels is not finalized
-> Currently it is a string with 3 parts, separated by some kind of delimiter.
-The 3 parts are groupId, seriesId, and boxId.
+> Currently it is a string with 2 parts, separated by a colon (:).
+The 2 parts are groupId and seriesId.